Midlothian, Texas: 2020 census

-Per the 2020 United States census, there were 35,125 people, 10,462 households, and 8,817 families residing in the city.
+2010 census

 As of the 2010 census, the population density was 362.5 PD/sqmi, with a total population of 18,037 people.
 The 6,138 housing units averaged 74.0 per square mile (28.6/km^{2}).
 The racial makeup of the city was 88.5% White, 3.6% African American, 0.4% Native American, 0.8% Asian, 0.1% Pacific Islander, 4.2% from other races, and 2.4% from two or more races.
 Hispanics or Latinos of any race were 15.2% of the population.
-In 2020, its racial and ethnic makeup was 68.87% non-Hispanic white, 8.95% African American, 0.52% Native American, 1.07% Asian, 0.07% Pacific Islander, 0.31% some other race, 4.14% multiracial, and 16.07% Hispanic or Latino of any race.

 Government

 The city of Midlothian was incorporated in 1888, and on October 1, 1980, the city was granted a home-rule charter.
 Midlothian uses a council-manager form of government.
 The city council is composed of a mayor and six at-large council members elected by the citizenry.

 Economy

 Prior to 1929 and the Great Depression, a number of businesses flourished in the city.
 The two largest business enterprises centered around cotton and cattle-raising.
 The region was transformed in later years by the arrival of the cement industry.
 Midlothian became a prime area for cement quarrying due to the Austin Chalk Escarpment, a unique geological formation that runs north–south through the city.
-Three of the top-10 largest cement factories in the United States operate in the city: TXI (formerly Texas Industries), Holcim, and Ash Grove.
-Gerdau Ameristeel, formerly Chaparral Steel, a large steel factory, is adjacent to TXI's cement plant.
+Three of the top-10 largest cement factories in the United States operate in the city: Martin Marrietta Materials (formerly TXI), Holcim, and Ash Grove.
+Gerdau Ameristeel operates a large steel factory (formerly Chaparral Steel) adjacent to Martin Marrietta's cement plant.

 A large industrial park, Railport, is located along U.S. 67 on the southwestern side of the city.
 Railport is home to several distribution facilities including Target and QuikTrip.

 The northern side of the city is host to MidTexas International Center's Auto Park, a large automobile distribution and processing center; and Texas Central Business Lines, a rail transload facility.